 Having been a remote manager for a few years now, some challenges I faced personally have stuck out in my mind, which reflected in my analysis of the two applications.

 My opinion?
-Explore Slack alternatives for free, and examine what you get out of them if you were to sign up for a plan.
+Explore both Slack and Samepage alternatives for free, and examine what you get out of them if you were to sign up for a plan.
 Remember, more doesn’t always mean better.
 It’s about which tool can be shaped around your needs and not the other way around!